-Vivendi has been in talks in recent weeks with Etisalat to remove some of the legal clauses in its bid, the sources said.
-The UAE-backed group has scheduled an extraordinary shareholder meeting on May 28 to approve the financing package for the bid.
+Vivendi has been in talks in recent weeks with Etisalat to remove some of the legal clauses, the people said.
+The UAE-backed group has scheduled an extraordinary shareholder meeting on May 28 to approve the financing package for its bid.

 Ooredoo, meanwhile, crafted its offer with minimal conditions to make it simple and less risky for Vivendi, the group's strategy chief told Reuters earlier.

 Vivendi has not asked Ooredoo to improve its offer so far, the first source said.

 Spokesmen for Vivendi, Etisalat and Ooredoo declined to comment on Friday.

 Maroc Telecom offers fixed-line, mobile and Internet services in the kingdom and is one of Africa's top telecom firms, with units in Burkina Faso, Gabon, Mali and Mauritania. ($1 = 0.7751 euros) (Additional reporting by Christian Plumb in Paris and Dinesh Nair in Dubai; Editing by James Regan)